SalmaAlassal/Data-Structures/Queue/README.md

     - The default value for front and back is `-1`, denoting that the queue is empty.

-    - When we add one element,the `front` and the `back` of the queue points at the first index of the array.
-As we add elements to the queue,the tail keeps on moving ahead, while the head remains at the first index.
+    - When we add one element, the `front` and the `back` of the queue points at the first index of the array.
+As we add elements to the queue, the tail keeps on moving ahead, while the head remains at the first index.

     - When we remove element we move the `front` to the next position.